Item 21: Understand what semantic versioning promises

 • Changing the default features (Item 26) of a crate is potentially a breaking change.
 Removing a default feature is almost certain to break things (unless the feature was already a no-op); adding a default feature may break things depending on what it enables.
 Consider the default feature set to be part of your API.

 • Changing library code so that it uses a new feature of Rust might be an incompatible change, because users of your crate who have not yet upgraded their compiler to a version that includes the feature will be broken by the change.
-However, most Rust crates treat a MSRV increase as a non-breaking change, so consider whether the minimum supported Rust version (MSRV) forms part of your API.
+However, most Rust crates treat a minimum supported Rust version (MSRV) increase as a non-breaking change, so consider whether the MSRV forms part of your API.

 An obvious corollary of the rules is this: the fewer public items a crate has, the fewer things there are that can induce an incompatible change (Item 22).

-If you do need to make an incompatible MAJOR version change, it's nice to make life easier for your users by ensuring that the same overall functionality is available after the change, even if the API has radically changed.
-If possible, the most helpful sequence for your crate users is to:
+If you do need to make an incompatible major version change, it's nice to make life easier for your users by ensuring that the same overall functionality is available after the change, even if the API has radically changed.
+If possible, the most helpful sequence for your crate users is as follows:

-• Release a MINOR version update that includes the new version of the API, and which marks the older variant as deprecated, including an indication of how to migrate.
+1. Release a minor version update that includes the new version of the API and that marks the older variant as deprecated, including an indication of how to migrate.

-• Subsequently release a MAJOR version update that removes the deprecated parts of the API.
+2. Release a major version update that removes the deprecated parts of the API.

-A more subtle point is: make breaking changes breaking.
-If your crate is changing its behaviour in a way that's actually incompatible for existing users, but which could re-use the same API: don't.
-Force a change in types (and a MAJOR version bump) to ensure that users can't inadvertantly use the new version incorrectly.
+A more subtle point is make breaking changes breaking.
+If your crate is changing its behavior in a way that's actually incompatible for existing users but that could reuse the same API: don't.
+Force a change in types (and a major version bump) to ensure that users can't inadvertently use the new version incorrectly.

-For the less tangible parts of your API – such as the MSRV or the license – consider setting up a continuous integration check (Item 32) that detects changes, using tooling (e.g. cargo-deny, see Item 31) as needed.
+For the less tangible parts of your API—such as the MSRV or the license—consider setting up a CI check (Item 32) that detects changes, using tooling (e.g., cargo-deny; see Item 25) as needed.

 Finally, don't be afraid of version 1.0.0 because it's a commitment that your API is now fixed.
 Lots of crates fall into the trap of staying at version 0.x forever, but that reduces the already-limited expressivity of semver from three categories (major/minor/patch) to two (effective-major/effective-minor).